Home

 Parents Get Ready!

 The Environmental Living Program cannot succeed without the help, support and participation of you, the parents!
 Whether you plan to participate yourself in the ELP or support from home, we need you to encourage research, enthusiasm, and curiosity in all the kids joining your class’s ELP.
-Please read the following links and feel free to delve into any and all of the info created for the Teacher and Students as this will greatly help you understand what goes into creating a successful and memorable ELP or ELDP for your class.
+Please read the following links and feel free to delve into any and all of the info created for the teacher and students as this will greatly help you understand what goes into creating a successful and memorable ELP or ELDP for your class.

-Webpage Links for Parents (Officers) –
+Webpage Links for Parents –

-• Info, Rules & Expectations Some basic information, rules and expectations to get you off on the right foot
+• Info, Rules & Expectations – Some basic information, rules and expectations to get you off on the right foot

-• Forms – FRC’s Liability Release forms are required and they must be signed by each and every participant of an ELP/ELDP at Fort Ross State Historic Park.
+• Forms – FRC’s Liability Release forms are required and they must be signed by each and every participant of an ELP / ELDP at Fort Ross State Historic Park.
 This includes ALL teachers, parents, students, and any additional persons.
 Moving forward, Fort Ross Conservancy is implementing a zero-tolerance policy for unsigned Liability Releases.
 This means we cannot allow any participation in an ELP or ELDP for any person(s) who have not signed this required form.
 If any person arrives at Fort Ross without a signed Liability Release form, the lead Teacher of the group will be required to immediately drive that person home

 • Emergency Protocol – Please be prepared in case of emergency and read the Emergency Protocol!